Executive Vice President

 “A union is all about its membership,” says Gilbert.
 “Our strength will always be in our numbers and our united commitment to our cause.
 Always remember, we can achieve so much more as a collective than we ever could as individuals.”

-And like Rinaldi, Gilbert always reminds NATCA members about previous battles and the past sacrifices air traffic controllers have had to make so those in future generations could thrive and have a stronger union and workforce.
+And like Rinaldi, Gilbert always reminds NATCA members about previous battles and the past sacrifices others have had to make so those in future generations could thrive and have a stronger union and workforce.

 “We must never forget the lessons learned from our past and from the struggles of our sisters and brothers in the labor movement who came before us,” she says.
 “We must keep these lessons firmly in mind and apply what we’ve learned to current events. “